onja-org/w2_css_animation_debug/README.md

 ---

+## 🚨 URGENT: Critical Bug Fixes Needed

+The Wildlands Conservation website is broken just hours before tomorrow's major donor presentation!
+The development team is counting on you to identify and fix the critical issues that are preventing the site from making the impact it needs.

+**Your Mission**: Debug and fix animation and interaction issues across the conservation site.
+Use your developer tools investigation skills to identify problems and implement solutions.

+---

+## 🏠 Homepage (START HERE - High Priority)

+**Problems Reported by the Marketing Team:**

+### Animation Issues

+- **Hero section feels static**: The main content should smoothly slide in from the left when the page loads, but nothing is happening
+- **Stats section lacks impact**: The impact numbers (2,500 animals, etc.) should animate in with a staggered delay, but they just appear immediately
+- **Habitat cards don't flow in**: The conservation area cards should fade up one by one, but they all appear at once

+### Interactive Disasters

+- **Navigation feels jarring**: The navigation links should smoothly transition when hovered, but they snap between states
+- **Donate button text disappears**: The primary button text becomes completely invisible when hovered
+- **Secondary button jumps**: The "Learn More" button feels jarring when interacted with
+- **Hero image goes crazy**: The main elephant image spins and flies off screen when hovered
+- **Habitat cards rocket away**: Conservation area cards flip upside down and shoot off screen when hovered

+### Content Issues

+- **Images not loading**: The wildlife images are showing as broken image icons instead of the beautiful conservation photos
+- **Section heading invisible**: The "Explore Our Conservation Areas" heading can't be seen
+- **Habitat descriptions unreadable**: The text describing each habitat is nearly invisible

+### Navigation Behavior Issues

+- **Links opening incorrectly**: Some navigation links are opening in new tabs when they should stay in the same window, creating a confusing user experience

+---

 ## ✅ When You've Fixed the Homepage

 Once the homepage animations are flowing smoothly and all interactions feel polished: